Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation

-Contrary to these methods, we propose a solution that composes multiple LoRAs at test time, without the need for training new models or specifying controls.
-This approach involves adjusting the attention maps through latent updates during test time to effectively guide the appropriate LoRA model to the correct area of the image while keeping LoRA weights intact.
-Our approach is inspired by the following novel observation: issues of `attention overlap' and `attribute binding', previously noted in image generation \cite{meral2023conform, chefer2023attend, agarwal2023star, li2023divide}, also exist in LoRA models.
+Contrary to these methods, we propose a solution that composes multiple LoRAs at test-time, without the need for training new models or specifying controls.
+Our approach involves adjusting the attention maps through latent updates during test-time to guide the appropriate LoRA model to the correct area of the image while keeping LoRA weights intact.
+The significant issues of `attention overlap' and `attribute binding', previously noted in image generation \cite{chefer2023attend, agarwal2023star}, also exist in LoRA models.
 Attention overlap occurs when specialized LoRA models redundantly focus on similar features or areas within an image.
-This situation can lead to a dominance issue, where one LoRA model might overpower the contributions of others, skewing the generation process towards its specific attributes or style at the expense of a balanced representation (see Fig. \ref{fig:intuition}).
-Such dominance is particularly problematic in applications that involve multiple content LoRAs, for instance, when generating images that include representations of different individuals.
-The desired outcome is often a harmonious blend that accurately reflects each person's characteristics, but attention overlap can cause one model's features to overshadow others, leading to images that misrepresent the intended diversity or composite nature of the subjects involved.
-Another related issue is attribute binding, especially occurs in scenarios involving multiple content-specific LoRAs.
-For instance, if each LoRA model is focused on a different individual's characteristics in a group portrait, attribute binding might not only risk one individual's features dominating the image but also lead to a scenario where features intended to represent different people blend indistinctly.
-This blending could result in representations that fail to maintain the integrity and recognizability of each individual, undermining the personalization and accuracy that LoRA models aim to achieve.
+This situation can lead to a dominance issue, where one LoRA model might overpower the contributions of others, skewing the generation process towards its specific attributes or style at the expense of a balanced representation (see Fig. \ref{fig:teaser}).
+Another related issue is attribute binding, especially occurs in scenarios involving multiple content-specific LoRAs where features intended to represent different subjects blend indistinctly, failing to maintain the integrity and recognizability of each concept.